Vjohns/TDS/README.md

 This is a mechanism for quickly creating and using C# unit-test methods, with the help of Visual Studio.

-This project originated at tds.codeplex.com.

-Please open file "TDS User Guide 2_0b.pdf" for documentation, examples, tutorial, etc.
+For instructions, download the files using the green "Clone or download" button as TDS-master.zip, then unpack the contents of TDS-master.zip and open file "TDS User Guide 2_0b.pdf" for documentation, examples, tutorial, etc.

 File "TDS User Guide 2_0b.docx" has the same contents, in MS Office Word format.
 File "TDS User Guide 2_0.pdf" also has the same contents, except that it does not contain the bookmarks.

+This project originated at tds.codeplex.com.

 ===============